cobwebos/docs/articles/machine-learning/desktop-workbench/model-management-cli-reference.md

     --model-file -m                   : [Required] The model to be deployed.
     -d                                : Files and directories required by the service.
 Multiple dependencies can be specified with additional -d arguments.
-    -f                                : [Required] The code file to be deployed.
+    -f                                : [Required] The score file to be deployed.
-    -p                                : A pip requirements.txt file of package needed by the code file.
+    -p                                : A pip requirements.txt file of package needed by the score file.
     -r                                : [Required] Runtime of the web service.
 Valid runtimes are python|spark-py.
     -s                                : Input and output schema of the web service.